RighteousRyan1/TanksRebirth/README.md

 ## Code Contributors

-- Cuno (on GitHub) for a primative UI implementation.
+- Cuno (on GitHub) for a primitive UI implementation.
 - Guthen (on GitHub) for fixing irresolvable font characters.
 - 4mbr0s3-2 (on GitHub) for ricochet calculations.